Skip to main content

 Now supporting payments via Bitcoin Lightning

-Part 3: Regulation & Compliance
+Part 3: Regulation and Compliance

-Part 3: Regulation & Compliance
+Part 3: Regulation and Compliance

 There are those in the cryptocurrency industry that would rather see no regulation in the space, and lean into the anonymous and decentralized nature of blockchain technology.
 But for cryptocurrency to have the impact we want to see, it must be regulated.
 This is a good thing for both businesses, and the protection of consumers.